Raw Milk Laws by State & Country

 Restrictions

 Herdshares, cow sharing, or "pet food" consumption permitted.
-Direct sales to consumers are limited to on-farm.
+Direct sales to consumers may be limited to on-farm.

 No Sales or Herdshares